PerfectCarl/robovm/README.md

 So I thought, **why not windows** ?

-# The goal
-This project is a build for windows (32 bits for now, [64 bits is planned] (https://github.com/PerfectCarl/robovm/issues/2)) using [mingw] (http://en.wikipedia.org/wiki/MinGW). using gcc and/or clang 3.1.
+This project is a build for windows (32 bits for now, [64 bits is planned] (https://github.com/PerfectCarl/robovm/issues/2)) using [mingw] (http://en.wikipedia.org/wiki/MinGW).

 # Getting started